Vevey winemakers’ festival takes shape

 “The dream is slowly taking shape,” Francois Margot, president of the Vevey Brotherhood of Winemakers, told reporters in the western Swiss town, located near the Lavaux wine region.

-The organisers of the traditional winemakers’ festival, which began in its current form in 1797, presented their plans for the 2019 edition, which include a 20,000-seat open air stadium to be built on the main market square with views of the lake and Alps.
+The organisers of the traditional winemakers’ festivalexternal link, which began in its current form in 1797, presented their plans for the 2019 edition, which include a 20,000-seat open air stadium to be built on the main market square with views of the lake and Alps.

 The elliptical-shaped stadium will feature a rectangular central stage – the size of an Olympic-size swimming pool – and four smaller raised stages.